The WCCA TV Newsletter, June 2018

 WCCA TV is a regional leader serving Worcester’s community media public access needs and an anchor institution that stands for Media Democracy, Media Literacy and Creative Innovation.
 Learn Create and Connect at WCCA TV.

-Since 1986, WCCA TV has always bee a creative space and a place that has engaged people of all backgrounds in bringing the city to life through creative expression of story telling, engaging community television talk programming, music, dance, television journalism, dramatic arts and film/video making, public art and multi media works, and to exercise free speech.
+Since 1986, WCCA TV has always been a creative space and a place that has engaged people of all backgrounds in bringing the city to life through creative expression of storytelling, engaging community television talk programming, music, dance, television journalism, dramatic arts and film/video making, public art and multimedia works, and to exercise free speech.
 It’s a space for everyone to get engaged in the arts in an active way.

 A diversity of thousands of people attended WCCA educational class and workshops, participated in content creation, our public events, and our programs are seen in Worcester and around the world on line.

-We have added over 630 videos to the WCCA website Video On Demand library in 2016!
-ALL AVAILABLE FOR FREE “ON-DEMAND VIEWING” at http://www.wccatv.com/video .
+Check out our amazing Video On Demand library!
+ALL VIDEOS ARE AVAILABLE FOR FREE “ON-DEMAND VIEWING” at http://www.wccatv.com/video .
 This would not be possible without such an amazing video-prolific community and also with the tremendous work and effort of our own WCCA TV Staff of professional video technicians and video production artist.

 WCCA community projects and programs are seen around the world and we have many letters expressing appreciation of this from many different countries.
 BRAVO !!